Peter Hall

 2. A maximum fine of £8.7 million or 2 per cent of annual global turnover (whichever is higher) - for infringement of other accompanying provisions, such as any administrative obligations

-For education institutions that are in competition with others (such as universities, academies and certain colleges), a data protection incident could cast doubt on the institution’s prestige and operational effectiveness, subsequently affecting their rankings and number of applicants – which is ultimately the lifeblood of the sector.
+For education institutions that are in competition with others (such as universities, academies and certain colleges), an education data protection incident could cast doubt on the institution's prestige and operational effectiveness, subsequently affecting their rankings and number of applicants – which is ultimately the lifeblood of the sector.

 Despite the possible consequences of data protection breaches, the education sector is among the worst for GDPR issues, with around half (50%) of higher education institutions and three in ten further education colleges (31%) reported as experiencing breaches or attacks at least weekly.